jcoyne/ndlib.github.io/_posts/2017-11-14-samvera-connect-2017.md

 Princeton (via [Figgy](https://github.com/pulibrary/figgy/)) and Lafayette are leveraging Samvera tools for book digitization workflows.

-Other institutions, in particular Stanford, have years of experience in AWS.
+Other institutions~~, in particular Stanford~~, have years of experience in AWS.
 They are moving away from CloudFormation to TerraForm.
 What were they experiencing that we have not or are not yet experiencing?

 [Documentation matters](https://medium.com/@oswebguy/why-documentation-matters-7152d46448e1).
 It is a means towards greater inclusion; Thank you to an expert developer for drawing attention to this.
 It helps people orient to the project and the community.